What is behind the riots in Northern Ireland?

 What has the reaction been to the events?

-A heavy police presence remains in Ballymena following the second night of disorder, while work starts to clear the streets of debris and repair damage to homes and businesses.
+A heavy police presence remains in Ballymena as the disorder continues, while work starts to clear the streets of debris and repair damage to homes and businesses.

-Police officers from England and Wales will be brought to Northern Ireland if needed to help the PSNI, said Assistant Chief Constable Ryan Henderson.
+Firefighters are also at the scene at Larne Leisure Centre, where the clear-up continues.

+PSNI Assistant Chief Constable Ryan Henderson said the force would be bringing extra officers from other forces, vehicles and equipment to areas where unrest has flared.

+By Wednesday, six individuals had been arrested for public order offences, and one charged.

-A 29-year-old man was charged with riotous behaviour after being arrested on Monday night.
+The 29-year-old man charged with riotous behaviour was arrested on Monday night.
+He will appear before the courts.

-He will now go before the courts as police expect to make others arrests following the examination of video footage.